• Sat. May 2nd, 2026

 A SPECIAL TREE

-Located within the Nicosia district, the village of Kampos Tis Tsakistirras proudly houses a grand 350-year-old giant tree measuring 22 metres.
-Also known as the ‘Oak of Piphani’, it is considered sacred by most locals.
-Dominating the main road leading into the village, this tree stands tall and has become a local attraction in the area.
-In many ways, this landmark has become beautifully integrated into its immediate surroundings, creating a unique landscape.
-Although previously widespread, the number of these types of oak has decreased considerably across the island, making this tree that little bit more special.
+Located within the Nicosia district, the village of Kampos Tis Tsakistirras is home to a grand 350-year-old giant oak tree measuring 22 metres.
+Also known as the ‘Oak of Piphani’, it is considered sacred by Locals.
+Dominating the main road leading into the village, this tree is beautifully integrated into its immediate surroundings, creating a unique landmarked landscape in the village.
+Another facet of the local attraction’s importance is that these trees are becoming rare across Cyprus.
+Although once widespread, the number of these oak types has decreased considerably, making this tree that little bit more special.

 THE LOCAL MUSEUM OF FOREST HERITAGE

 The village of Kampos Tis Tsakistirras and the nearby river of the same name are both surrounded by forest that is mainly made up of pine, oak, and plane.
-The area also boasts fruit orchards, particularly of cherry and kiwi.
-Along with viticulture and horticulture, locals have been traditionally involved in logging and lumber production because of this.
-The local Museum of Forest Heritage acts as a tribute to these people by documenting this local history.
+Locals, because of this, have been traditionally involved in logging and lumber production in the past.
+Other local activities have included viticulture and various horticultural activities.
+The area also boasts fruit orchards, which particularly include cherry and kiwi.
+Documenting the areas rural history, the local Museum of Forest Heritage offers regular tribute to the history of these people.

 THE SEKURA PARK

 Considered a natural sanctuary, the Sakura Park is also nearby.
 The park is an initiative created after a visit by the Japanese Ambassador Iseki Izumi to the area in 2022.
-This, along with the museum and the village’s unique blend of history and tranquillity, makes for an ideal day trip that presents a refreshing reprieve from the hustle and bustle of other nearby areas on the island.
+This, along with the museum and the village’s unique blend of history and tranquillity, makes for an ideal day trip.
+This also presents a refreshing reprieve from the hustle and bustle of other nearby areas across the island.

 A SEMI-DECIDUOUS TREE

 The Cypriot oak is a semi-deciduous tree that only partially sheds its leaves during specific seasons.
 This means that, unlike fully deciduous trees, some of this oak’s leaves remain intact throughout the year.
-This gives the tree an evergreen status.
-Trees of this nature are often found in regions with temperate or subtropical climates, where seasonal changes are not extreme.
+As a result, trees that have an evergreen status are often found in regions with temperate or subtropical climates, where seasonal changes are not extreme.

 FACTS & FIGURES